markarenz/mms-next-ssg/README.md

 Additionally, your S3 bucket will need open permissions, a bucket policy to allow object access, and web hosting enabled from the properties menu in the AWS console.

 Create an SSL cert for your domain, and use it in a CloudFront distribution that points to your S3 bucket.
 Use Route53 to connect your distribution to your domain.
 Be sure to provide A as well as AAAA records.
 Without the AAAA record, some devices that work best with IPV6, such as mobile devices, may not work properly.

+## Projects and Posts

+- Images for these content types should be 1920 x 700
+- The image CDN will provide the thumbnail images on the fly